What Is ERP Integration? A Complete Explanation

 In other words, you’ll need to define how you want your ERP integrations to perform when it comes to availability, security, scalability, among other performance measures.

-Based on your business goals and your nonfunctional requirements, you’ll likely be able to pinpoint the integration solutions that do the best job of addressing your needs.
-For example, if security and scalability are key nonfunctional requirements and you’re looking to fundamentally transform a process that involves your ERP system, you should adopt an enterprise automation platform.
+Based on your business goals and nonfunctional requirements, you’ll pinpoint the best integration solutions for your needs.
+If security and scalability are key nonfunctional requirements, consider them carefully.
+You should adopt an enterprise automation platform to transform a process involving your ERP system.

 About the author